-A Robinson Crusoe version with an ipad on a deserted island saves (or imagines he saves?)
+A Robinson Crusoe version with an iPad on a deserted island saves (or imagines he saves?)
 Friday again, obviously to use him for his own needs.
-Robinson Crusoe's own needs are shaped by consumerism (he craves for market, supermarkets and hypermarkets), while Friday still has to learn his first 'safe drinking water' phrase.
+Robinson Crusoe's own needs are shaped by consumerism (he craves for markets, supermarkets, and hypermarkets), while Friday still has to learn his first 'safe drinking water' phrase.
 Joined with a mermaid whose scales are full of plastic and household material, and a pirate who knows how to fight (and also knows how to grow legs out of nothing), they first define the psychedelically musical universe of 'The Island'.

 The script by Anca Damian herself and Augusto Zanovello) is inspired by Gellu Naum's play 'The Island', as well as the eponymous concert by Ada Milea & Alexander Bălănescu (both sign the music's blue but still compassionate soundtrack).
 It is divided into main parts, itself being further subdivided into shorter chapters; its narrative arc is traditional -the abandoned hero needs to find allies in his own trip to happiness, and then he starts conducting his own trip to find the paradise -he mostly finds the land of Oz.

-Sometimes more repetitive than engrossing, 'The Island' still commands the attention for its 82 minute screening space.
-Obviously an arthouse indie animation offering, the impressive work done is evident throughout the film.
-It is still as realistic as our screen-filled encounters with contemporary situations; it is more of an engaging annotation and an informed commentary than an angst-filled account of contemporary politics; and it leaves you fill the dots by yourself.
+Sometimes more repetitive than engrossing, 'The Island' still commands the attention for its 82-minute screening space.
+Obviously, an arthouse indie animation offering, the impressive work done is evident throughout the film.
+It is still as realistic as our screen-filled encounters with contemporary situations; it is more of an engaging annotation and an informed commentary than an angst-filled account of contemporary politics, and it leaves you to fill the dots by yourself.
 An inviting work, in more ways than one.

 The Island had its European premiere at Rotterdam International Film Festival and competes at the Annecy Festival.